Travel Guide of Oahu, Hawaii for: Lotus Honolulu at Diamond HeadDiamond Head, Honolulu, Oahu

 Oahu isn't the biggest Hawaiian island geographically -- that would be the Big Island, of course -- but it is the largest, by far, in population, and the state's definitive center of commerce.
 Honolulu, once a sleepy state capital, has grown into a veritable metropolis, with a population of one million at last count.
-Waikiki, its tourism center, is a bustling sub-city in its own right.
 Because of all that development, the area in and around Honolulu is decades removed from the unspoiled tropical paradise that many mainlanders associate with the entire state.
-Nevertheless, Waikiki remains an obvious choice for those who want a Hawaiian vacation -- sun, sand, luaus, surfing, hula, mai tais -- without sacrificing the creature comforts of home.
+For evidence of that, look no further than Waikiki, which can only be described as an urban beach these days.

-At any given time, 44 percent of visitors in the entire state are spending the night in Waikiki, a touristy, milelong stretch of shops, restaurants, and high-rise hotels that runs along Oahu's southeast coast.
+At any given time, 44 percent of visitors in the entire state are spending the night in Waikiki, a touristy, mile-long stretch of shops, restaurants, and high-rise hotels that runs along Oahu's southeast coast.
 Waikiki offers a curious blend of mainland suburban staples and local flavor.
 On the sidewalks, Japanese tourists intermingle with tanned locals, surfboards under their arms, on their way to the beach to catch a few waves after work.
-On both sides of the street, high-end retailers -- Tiffany, Cartier, even an Apple store -- are interspersed with indoor malls and streetside vendors hawking cheap seashell jewelry and T-shirts.
-Seemingly every midmarket chain restaurant can be found here -- Cheesecake Factory, California Pizza Kitchen, Tony Roma's -- along with more than a handful of Starbucks and fast-food joints.
+High-end retailers including Tiffany, Cartier, and an Apple store are interspersed with indoor malls and streetside vendors hawking cheap seashell jewelry and T-shirts.
+Seemingly every mid-market chain restaurant can be found here -- like Cheesecake Factory, California Pizza Kitchen, and Tony Roma's -- along with more than a handful of Starbucks and fast-food joints.
 Along the coast, manicured lawns and palm trees lead to a sunny white-sand beach.
-Children splash about in the shallow water near the shore (particularly near sheltered Kuhio Beach), while surfers and standup paddle-boarders (the rad new thing to do) patrol the outer waters.
+Children splash about in the shallow water near the shore (particularly near sheltered Kuhio Beach), while surfers and standup paddle-boarders patrol the outer waters.
 And towering above it all: 40-story, thousand-room hotels like the Hyatt Regency and the Sheraton Princess Kaiulani, dotting the landscape like pins in a cushion.

 Outside of Honolulu, there are limited lodging options but plenty more space and beautiful scenery.
-Just 20 miles (about 25 minutes by car) from Honolulu airport -- nearly as close as Waikiki -- Ko Olina is an up-and-coming, master-planned resort area that offers a clean, easy version of the Hawaiian vacation on four man-made lagoons with turquoise waters.
+Just 20 miles (about 25 minutes by car) from Honolulu's airport, Ko Olina is an up-and-coming, master-planned resort area that offers a clean, easy version of the Hawaiian vacation on four man-made lagoons with turquoise waters.
 It's far less crowded and far more serene than Waikiki.
 Other nearby, comparably peaceful escapes near Waikiki include Hanauma Bay, which has solid snorkeling amid a beautiful cove (about 20 minutes wast of Waikiki by car).
 To the north, you'll find beautiful scenery around the adventure park at Kualoa Ranch, and even more in the Waimea Valley (40 and 55 minutes away from Honolulu by car, respectively).

 In fact, traveler's who want a taste of Hawaii and don't mind bypassing Oahu's hyper-touristy south altogether should make a beeline for the island's lush North Shore, home to legendary surfing beaches like the Banzai Pipeline and Waimea Bay.
 In the winter, waves can top 40 feet.
 Year round, a mellow vibe pervades on the uncrowded beaches, bookended by volcanic rock and surrounded by green mountains.
 With more locals than tourists, roadside shrimp trucks and fruit stands, and the quaint, historic surf town of Haleiwa, the North Shore offers some of the island's most quintessential pleasures.
 But it is isolated -- about an hour from Waikiki and the airport.

 Where To Stay

 With its plethora of budget and midrange options, Waikiki is an excellent choice for those who want a Hawaiian vacation without breaking the bank.
 However, keep in mind that you'll be contending with massive crowds, less-than-peaceful beaches, traffic, and expensive nightly parking fees.
-On the prudent end of the spectrum, we highly recommend Hotel Renew, the Aston Waikiki Beach, the Park Shore, and -- a steal at less than $100 a night -- the newly renovated Aqua Waikiki Pearl.
-For families with a little more leeway, price-wise, we like the Marriott Waikiki, Sheraton Waikiki, and the Hilton Hawaiian Village.
-And for those with a lot more leeway, price-wise, there are really only three luxury hotels in Waikiki: the Moana Surfrider, the Royal Hawaiian, and the Halekulani, all of which offer their own advantages and disadvantages.
+On the prudent end of the spectrum are Hotel Renew, the Aston Waikiki Beach, the Park Shore, and the Aqua Waikiki Pearl.
+For families with a little more financial flexibility, we like the Marriott Waikiki, Sheraton Waikiki, and the Hilton Hawaiian Village.
+At the high-end of the spectrum, there are really only three luxury hotels in Waikiki: the Moana Surfrider, the Royal Hawaiian, and the Halekulani, all of which offer their own advantages and disadvantages.